+IDS 2935

-IDS 2935 "The Horror, The Horror": Representations of War and Political Violence UF Quest 1-War & Peace General Education-Humanities, International Note: A minimum grade of C is required for General Education credit.
-Fall 2020 Tuesday and Thursday, Period 5, Credit Hours: 3 Course Fee: \$0 Course Web Site: http://elearning.ufl.edu/ Dr. Eric Kligerman, Associate Professor of German Studies Email: ekligerman@ufl.edu Zoom Office Hours: Tuesday, 4-6pm or by appointment Office Location: Pugh Hall 348 The best way to reach Dr. Kligerman is through email.
+"The Horror, The Horror": Representations of War and Political Violence UF Quest 1-War & Peace

+General Education-Humanities, International

+Note: A minimum grade of C is required for General Education credit.

+Summer B 2021

+Monday and Wednesday (online synchronous, period 3-- 11am-12:15pm)

+Friday (asynchronous online format)

+Credit Hours: 3 Course Fee: \$0

+Course Web Site: http://elearning.ufl.edu/

+Dr. Eric Kligerman, Associate Professor of German Studies

+Email: ekligerm@ufl.edu

+Zoom Office Hours: Thursday, 10am-12pm or by appointment

+The best way to reach Dr. Kligerman is through email.
 You do not need an appointment for Zoom office hours, but without an appointment, you may have to wait your turn.

+Discussion Sections

+Christopher Calton

+Email: caltonc@ufl.edu

+Office Hours: tba

+Jeffrey Jones

+Email: jeffrey.jones@ufl.edu

+Office Hours: tba

+Minji Kang

+Email: mkang6@ufl.edu

+Office Hours: tba

+Course Description

-Course Description This course sets out to probe the cultural, social and political functions of horror in relation to shifting moments of historical violence.
+This course sets out to probe the cultural, social and political functions of horror in relation to shifting moments of historical violence.
 In addition to exploring the horror genre in literary and cinematic works of the imagination, we will ultimately apply the aesthetic, epistemic and ethical questions arising in the genre to shifting representations of traumatic history.
 As we map out the history and themes behind this popular genre, our aim is to probe the intersections between horror and its socio-cultural and historical contexts.
 How is political violence represented, conceptualized and memorialized across shifting linguistic and visual texts?
 How do individuals and communities cope with the aftermath of catastrophic loss?
-What ethical questions arise in our engagement with representations of traumatic limit events and the experience of horror these events entail?
+What ethical questions arise in

+our engagement with representations of traumatic limit events and the experience of horror these events entail?

 After reading and screening central works from the horror genre, we will examine some of the emblematic scenes of historical violence in the 20th and 21st centuries.
 Turning to such instances as the legacies of colonialism, the Holocaust, the Vietnam War and the events surrounding September 11, 2001, this Quest course investigates the intersection between narratives of horror in the realms of both fantasy and history.
 In our inquiry into representations of horror, we will examine how this genre in European and American culture is employed to express both individual and national anxieties in the face of political violence.

 Theoretical readings will embrace a range of disciplines, from literary and film theory to philosophical and psychoanalytic investigations of the all-too-common attraction to the art of fear.
 Through the exploration of such concepts as the sublime, the uncanny and the abject, we will probe our fascination with these categories.
 What is horror and how do authors and artists represent it?
 What cultural function does horror serve?
 Similar to Aristotle's line of questioning in his Poetics, why are we drawn to horror?
 What does the audience desire when confronted with representations of history as a site of horror?
 Finally, what does our fascination with the horrors of historical violence reveal about ourselves?

 Course Policies: